Clearly, all these things are very important.

 Good mental health means being able to find meaning in life, enjoy hobbies, and feel accomplished when meeting goals at work.

-Ultimately, good mental health means being able to live your life the way you want to – your best life – and not be held back by overwhelming levels of sadness, anxiety, or self-doubt.
+Ultimately, good mental health means being able to live your life the way you want to – your best life.
 It means being calm, happy, and confident.

 Many think of “good mental health” as not having an anxiety disorder, or suffering from depression, but there’s a lot more to it than that.